yukarikatsuhara/datasci_223/exercises/4-classification/Readme.md

         7. Report the winning model's performance using the valid dataset.
     3. Outcome

+       The sampled train and valid datasets are used because my computational resources are not enough to analyze the all data.
+(Sampled test data: 69000, Sampled valid data: 11000) are used.
+After improving the performance using 3-fold cross-validation, the winning model is chosen based on the F1 score.
 The winning model is the XGBoost model (max_depth: 5, min_child_weight: 3, n_estimators: 30).
-The performance in the valid dataset is below.
+The performance in the sampled valid dataset is below.

-       Accuracy: 0.85, Precision: 0.85, Recall: 0.85, F1:0.85
+       Accuracy: , Precision: , Recall: , F1:

 # Notes on any difficulties encountered
 ## Learning the Analysis Flow of Supervised Learning